Electrophysiology

 • Feeling excessively fatigued during exercise.

 To diagnose atrial fibrillation (AFib), your doctor will review your medical history, conduct a physical examination and perform diagnostic tests.
 The physical exam typically involves checking your pulse for irregularities.
-Electrocardiogram, echocardiogram, and bloodwork may also be performed.
+An electrocardiogram, echocardiogram and bloodwork may also be performed.

-The aim of Afib treatments is to restore a patient’s normal heart rate or rhythm, reduce symptoms, stop symptoms from worsening and prevent a stroke.
-Treatment procedures can vary, and include:
+AFib treatments aim to restore a patient’s normal heart rate or rhythm, reduce symptoms, stop symptoms from worsening and prevent a stroke.
+Treatment procedures can vary and include:

-• Controlling and lowering heart rate: Medications such as beta blockers, calcium channel blockers and digoxin can slow the heart rate in AFib patients.
+• Controlling and lowering heart rate: Medications such as beta-blockers, calcium channel blockers and digoxin can slow the heart rate in AFib patients.
 If ineffective, catheter ablation with AV node ablation may be necessary.
-During this procedure, a catheter delivers energy to block the electrical flow from atria to ventricles.
+During this procedure, a catheter delivers energy to block the electrical flow from the atria to the ventricles.
 This makes it necessary to implant a pacemaker for heart rate regulation.

-• Lifestyle modifications: Often, a large part of the reason that patients experience Afib is due to lifestyle choices.
-Modifications to their lifestyle regarding diet, exercise and stress management may be sufficient to manage Afib symptoms.
-Speak to your doctor about what lifestyle changes could reduce and slow the progression of Afib.
+• Lifestyle modifications: Often, many patients experience AFib due to lifestyle choices.
+Alterations to their lifestyle regarding diet, exercise and stress management may be sufficient to manage AFib symptoms.
+Speak to your doctor about what lifestyle changes could reduce and slow the progression of AFib.

-There are several lifestyle choices and conditions that can increase the risk of Afib:
+Lifestyle choices and medical conditions can increase the risk of AFib.

-• Cardiovascular disease: heart failure, coronary artery disease, valvular heart disease, rheumatic heart disease, cardiomyopathy.
+• Cardiovascular disease, including heart failure, coronary artery disease, valvular heart disease, rheumatic heart disease and cardiomyopathy.

-• Previous heart surgery: the risk is particularly increased in the first few days following surgery.
+• Previous heart surgery.
+The risk is increased in the first few days following surgery.

 • Increasing age.